Code-Institute-Submissions/i-love-this-game/README.md

 [Theblog - forms.py](docs/python-validator-results-theblog-forms-py.png)

 [Theblog - models.py](docs/python-validator-results-theblog-models-py.png)
+There were five error messages in the terminal on this file, but I was advised by my mentor to leave them in the code as they made no sense, the code was correct and these were just runtime errors.
+Anyway, all the code on this file passed PEP8 validation with no errors.

 [Theblog - urls.py](docs/python-validator-results-theblog-urls-py.png)

 [Theblog - views.py](docs/python-validator-results-theblog-views-py.png)
+There were four error messages in the terminal on this file, but I was advised by my mentor to leave them in the code as they made no sense, the code was correct and these were just runtime errors.
+Anyway, all the code on this file passed PEP8 validation with no errors.

-env.py - Because this is where the secret environment variables are kept, a screenshot of this validation was not included on the README.md file, but there wee no errors in the code.
+env.py - Because this is where the secret environment variables are kept, a screenshot of this validation was not included on the README.md file.
+Also, # NOQA was added to two lines on this file as they were too long and it wasn't possible to make them shorter (they're secret keys, very long lines of numbers).
+Anyway, all the code on this file passed PEP8 validation with no errors.

 [manage.py](docs/python-validator-results-manage-py.png)